Juantantan/BPhishTest/README.md

 - MySql.Data 9.3.0
 - NewtonSoft.json 13.0.3

+## Helper webs
+- Json class inferance was done using [JsonToC#](https://json2csharp.com/)
+- Csv Mapping code extracted and modified from [Bradley Wells Csv Mapping and Import](https://wellsb.com/csharp/learn/read-csv-dotnet-csvhelper)

 ## Notes
 The code will work to process the given raw data files in the RawDataFiles folder into Lists of User Classes for the csv and json files and into a MySql adatabase for the sql file.
 There are three data import and wrangling classes, all called from the Program.cs file for speed.

 ## To do
 - All 3 sets of data could be converted to datasets or mapped using class mappings, as was done with the CsvUserClassMap method on CsvUser classses
+- Once data mapping is done, extract all data into csv.output.josn master class.
+The benefit of the json schema is that all fields can be null and the usefullness of rows would depend on the rules chosen for different requirements
 - Add a standard logger for error handling and reporting
--

 ## Questions
  - Although C# can be used to ingest raw data quite quickly, for large files containing millions or even billions of records, I would use the Bulk Insert command funcionality available in most database providers.
 Bulk Insert is the fastest way to get data into tables in the first place.
 After the data is inserted with Bulk insert, a set of procedures and data cleansing exercises can be used to validate, report on and filter data.